Roberto Arango: Career in politics

 Arango decided to run for Senator for the San Juan District on the 2004 general elections.
 He claimed that he came from the private sector and was not a career politician.
 During the PNP primaries, he was the top vote-winner for San Juan district senator.
-In the general election on November 4, 2004 he was also the top vote-winner.
-He and running mate Carlos Díaz defeated incumbent Popular Democratic Party senators Margarita Ostolaza and José Ortiz Dalliot.
+In the general election on November 4, 2004, he was also the top vote-winner.
+He and running mate Carlos Díaz Sánchez defeated incumbent Popular Democratic Party senators Margarita Ostolaza and José Ortiz Dalliot.
 Upon taking office, Senate President Kenneth McClintock appointed him chairman of the Senate Commerce, Tourism and Infrastructure Committee, a post he held until May 2005.
 That year, Senator and former Governor Pedro Rosselló made an unsuccessful attempt to wrest the Presidency of the Senate away from McClintock; after Arango supported Rosselló, McClintock removed him from his Committee leadership position.

-Arango then served as a member of the Executive Committee of the Council of State Governments' Eastern Regional Conference (CSG/ERC).
+Arango then served as a member of the executive committee of the Council of State Governments' Eastern Regional Conference (CSG/ERC).
 An alumnus of CSG/ERC's Eastern Leadership Academy, he was elected president of the class of 2006.
 He was a member of CSG's Toll Fellows Program class of 2007.

 Active in the Republican Party, he was the San Juan congressional district GOP committee chair and vice-chaired the George W. Bush/Dick Cheney Puerto Rico campaign in 2004.
 Within the NPP he was chair of its statehood ideological institute until he was removed for supporting Resident Commissioner Luis Fortuño's gubernatorial bid against NPP President Pedro Rosselló.

 He was nominated for a second term in the 2008 PNP primary, which he won.
 In the 2008 general elections, he was the top vote-winner within the San Juan District.
 His fellow senators chose him as the Senate Majority Leader for the term, the top Senate leadership position after the Senate Presidency, for which Sen. Thomas Rivera Schatz was selected.
 As Majority Leader, he was charged with the task of pursuing the approval of the PNP's programmatic legislation in the legislative body.

 He was opposed to the practice of shooting firearms up into the air during the holiday season, especially on New Year's Eve, a practice that has caused injury.
 On December 21, 2008, he held a joint press conference on the issue with Guayama, Puerto Rico Mayor-elect Glorimari Jaime and several pop artists, including Miguelito.